flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Sky Mobile

-One of the standout features of Sky Mobile in general is that it lets you roll over your unused data from one month to the next for up to 3 years.
+One of the standout features of Sky Mobile in general is that it lets you roll over your unused data from one month to the next for up to a year.
 However, if you add your family’s phones to your account then you all get to share any data that’s rolled over, and up to 7 SIM cards can be added to one account.

 Note that you don’t share your normal allowances, but any data that any of you don’t use goes into a communal ‘Sky Piggybank’ which you can dip into as needed.

-Sky Mobile Piggybank also allows you to cash in unused data for savings on new phones, tablets, and accessories, with specific rewards changing monthly.
+Sky Mobile Piggybank also allows you to cash in unused data for savings on new phones and accessories, with specific rewards changing monthly.

 Of all the current family plan options, our pick for the best one is Smarty’s, as while its 10% discount for additional members isn’t immediately eye-catching, Smarty already offers cheaper plans than most networks as standard.